-As at August 31, 2009, there were 45,520,225 common shares of the Corporation issued and outstanding.
+As at April 5, 2012 there were 71,004,656 common shares of the Corporation issued and outstanding.
 Each common share entitles the holder thereof to one vote.
-The Corporation has fixed August 31, 2009 as the record date (the "Record Date") for the purpose of determining shareholders entitled to receive notice of the Meeting.
+The Corporation has fixed April 5, 2012 as the record date (the "Record Date") for the purpose of determining shareholders entitled to receive notice of the Meeting.
 Pursuant to the Canada Business Corporations Act, the Corporation is required to prepare, no later than ten days after the Record Date, an alphabetical list of shareholders entitled to vote as of the Record Date that shows the number of shares held by each shareholder.
 A shareholder whose name appears on the list referred to above is entitled to vote the shares shown opposite his or her name at the Meeting.
-The list of shareholders is available for inspection during usual business hours at the head office of the Corporation, 4385 Garand, Ville St. Laurent, Québec H4R 2B4 and at the Meeting.
+The list of shareholders is available for inspection during normal business hours at the head office of the Corporation, 4385 Garand, Montreal, Québec H4R 2B4 and at the Meeting.